bgrins/ExpandingTextareas/README.md

         $("#element").expandingTextarea();
     </script>

+The textareas will automatically resize now as the user changes the value.
+If you'd like to change the value by code and have it resize manually, you can do:

+    $('textarea').val('New\nValue!').change()

 If you'd like to change the initial selector to grab ALL textareas on load, you can change this property:

     $.fn.expandingTextarea.initialSelector = "textarea";